hivesolutions/cameo/readme.md

 A generic framework for ios interaction that provides a series of utilities.

+## Adding header file

+In order to add an header file to the project and still be able to run the build scripts correctly one must set the target membership of the header file as **public**.

 ## Build & Installation

 Install build dependencies **appledoc** and **packagemaker**, this are required